mpoladi/6.C395-chatbot-layout/README.md

    git push -u origin main
    ```

+4. Add your HF_TOKEN to the space as a secret.
+   - Go to Files.
+   - Go to Settings.
+   - Under secrets, add HF_TOKEN.

-4. Important Free Tier Considerations:
+5. Important Free Tier Considerations:
    - Use free tier model (already configured in model.py)
    - Free CPU spaces have 2GB RAM limit
-   - Responses might be slower than local testing
-   - The interface might queue requests when multiple users access it
+   - The interface might queue requests when multiple users access it.
+Sometimes there will be 503 errors.

-5. After Deployment:
+6. After Deployment:
    - Your chatbot will be available at: `https://huggingface.co/spaces/YOUR_USERNAME/YOUR_SPACE_NAME`
    - Anyone can use it through their web browser
    - You can update the deployment anytime by pushing changes: